mozilla/snakepit/README.md

 ### Access to Snakepit service

 The snakepit service itself only provides unencrypted HTTP access.
-Therefore it is highly recommended to run snakepit behind a frontend web server with HTTPS configuration.
+Therefore it is highly recommended to run snakepit behind a front-end web server with HTTPS configuration.
-The frontend server has to forward requests to port 80 of the address of the `eth0` interface of the snakepit service (`sudo lxc exec snakepit -- ip addr`).
+The front-end server has to forward requests to port 80 of the address of the `eth0` interface of the snakepit service (`sudo lxc exec snakepit -- ip addr`).
 You can check connectivity through
 ```